4lowtherabbit/Labwebappslow/README.md

 - Capture profiler traces to investigate the issue and to find out the root cause.

 ## Goal:
 -	Is to deploy the app to Azure.
 Reproduce the issue by opening multiple tabs and navigate to FeatureProducts.aspx page.
-The more tabs you have open, you will see the pages start to spin and delay in cont rendering.
+The more tabs you have open, you will see the pages start to spin and delay in content rendering.
 -	To capture profiler trace, navigate to the app service in the portal.
-Under **Diagnose and Solve problem**--> **Diagnostic tools** --> click on **Collect .Net Profiler trace** and reproduce the issue.
+Under **Diagnose and Solve problem**--> **Diagnostic tools** --> click on **Collect .Net Profiler trace** and reproduce the issue.<br>
 Image:
 ![](https://github.com/4lowtherabbit/Labwebappslow/blob/master/imag.png)